Cart is empty

 The erection process is to be understood as a neurally controlled, hemodynamic event, which is influenced by an intact hormonal situation and an adequate mental state.
 As a cerebral sexual center, the limbic system localized in the temporal lobe is considered to be of the greatest importance.

-Anatomy of the penis
+Anatomy of the Penis

 The functionally most important parts of the penis are the corpus cavernosum and the corpus spongiosum.
 The corpus cavernosum arises with paired cavernous bodies from the inferior pubic branches.

-Incidence of erectile dysfunction
+Incidence of Erectile Dysfunction

 Due to the sexual liberalization and enlightenment beginning at the end of the 1960s and the associated detabooization of the sexual sphere, sexual pathology is becoming increasingly important in today's medicine.